barbaraeguche/pawsitive/readme.md

 - rehome a pet
 - authentication, cookies, authorization

+## what I learned 💭
+- multiple pages website
+- next authentication

 ## limitations 🚨
 - **title:** description
 - currently only for cats and dogs

-## what I learned 💭
-- multiple pages website
+## improvements 🌱
-- next authentication
+- **title:** description
+price with real time payments to adopt

 ## .env file 📄
 this project requires an `.env` file in the root directory.